clp-research/clemcore/docs/howto_add_games.md

 - `def _on_setup(self, **kwargs)` which must be implemented.
 Use `add_player()` here to add the players.
 - `def _does_game_proceed(self) -> bool` which must be implemented.
 Decides if the game can continue.
 - `def _validate_player_response(self, player: Player, utterance: str) -> bool` to decide if an utterance should be added.
 This is also the place to check for game end conditions.
 - `def _on_parse_response(self, player: Player, utterance: str) -> Tuple[str, bool]` to decide if a response utterance should be modified.
 If not simply return the utterance.
         When a modified utterance and a true value is returned, then a 'parse' event is logged.
 - `def _after_add_player_response(self, player: Player, utterance: str)` to add the utterance to other player's history, if necessary.
         To do this use the method `add_user_message(other_player,utterance)`.
 - the general game hooks `_on_before_game()` and `_on_before_game()`
 - the general turn hooks `_on_before_turn(turn_idx)` and `_on_after_turn(turn_idx)`
+- `def compute_response_score(self, response, context)` to calculate a score for individual responses (used for potential reinforcement learning, not necessarily benchmark scoring)
+- `def compute_episode_score(self)` that calculates a score for the entire episode (used for potential reinforcement learning, not necessarily benchmark scoring)

 Overall the game master acts here as a moderator between the players and the players actually never directly talk to each other.

-For the `taboo` game we use the setup hook to set instance specific values and to setup the `WordDescriber` and `WordGuesser` which are the `Player` for the game.
-The player could also be LLMs defined by the `player_backends` descriptor string.
+For the `taboo` game we use the setup hook to set instance specific values and to set up the `WordDescriber` and `WordGuesser` which are the `Player`s for the game.
+The players could also be LLMs defined by the `player_models` descriptor string.

 ```python
  def _on_setup(self, **game_instance):